KyleAnthonyFerreira/Connect-5/README.md

 Once you are ready to begin playing the game, click on "Start Game".

-At your given turn, you can 'click' on a coordinate where you want to place your game piece.
+At your given turn, you can "click" on a coordinate where you want to place your game piece.
 Once you place your piece down, it is the other player's turn to put down a piece.
 This pattern will continue until someone has won, or there if the board is completely filled.

 [Back to top](#top)